softwarefactory-project/re-ansi/README.md

 ### 0.4.0

-- Add support for underline text decoration
+- Add support for underline and line-through text decoration
+- Add support for lighter font style

 ### 0.3.0